Why young people should have a voice in performing arts groups

-(Main image: youth drama activities, York Theatre Royal)
+(Main image: youth drama activities, York Theatre Royal, a Trinity Champion Centre)

-York Theatre Royal Youth Theatre a Trinity Champion Centre, works with over 320 young people aged 5-19 over 14 different groups and has been offering Arts Award for over 10 years.
+York Theatre Royal Youth Theatre works with over 320 young people aged 5-19 over 14 different groups and has been offering Arts Award for over 10 years.

 If you’d like to learn more strategies used by performing arts groups to engage participants, take a look at Trinity's new guide to retaining students.